Rithvik2006/Pandas_Blog/blog.md

 ## What is Linear Regression?

 Linear regression is one of the simplest machine learning algorithms.
 It tries to model the relationship between a dependent variable (what you want to predict) and one or more independent variables (the inputs) by fitting a straight line.
-- If there is only one input variable, it’s called Simple Linear Regression.
+- If there is only one input variable, it’s called Simple Linear Regression. -> we'll focus on this in this blog.
 - If there are two or more input variables, it’s called Multiple Linear Regression.

 The mathematical equation of a line is